Journalist Don Lemon arrested in connection to Minnesota ICE protest

 Critics have questioned why the Justice Department swiftly opened a probe into the church protest, while it declined to open a civil rights investigation into an ICE agent’s killing of Renee Nicole Good in Minneapolis on January 7.

-The department has not yet said if it will open an investigation into the January 24 killing of US citizen Alex Pretti by border patrol agents in Minneapolis.
+The department, however, on Friday announced it would open a civil rights investigation into the January 24 killing of US citizen Alex Pretti by border patrol agents in Minneapolis.

-“Instead of investigating the federal agents who killed two peaceful Minnesota protesters, the Trump Justice Department is devoting its time, attention and resources to this arrest, and that is the real indictment of wrongdoing in this case,” Lowell said in his statement.

-Friday’s arrest comes after a federal judge in Minnesota took the rare move last week of refusing to sign an arrest warrant for Lemon.
-Justice Department officials nevertheless promised to continue pursuing charges.
+Friday’s arrests come after a federal judge in Minnesota took the rare move last week of refusing to sign an arrest warrant for Lemon.